HeHeSheep/Turbo_TCG_codes/crawl_from_PTCG/PTCG_Crawl_README.md

 Code improve:
     1. Add part to capture HTML block for card description.
     2. Using an array to store card information.
-    3. Array can be used to print repeatly with while/for loop.
+    3. Array can be used to print repeatedly with while/for loop.
     4. Array should based on those heading that Shopify input CSV needs.

 Problem not fixed: Cannot select Rarity of cards, as no Rarity information in HTML codes.